roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Ohhhh GODDDD!!!"
 Trisha's mind went blank, her fantasy long forgotten, and for a moment she saw stars, and her body was lost in the gushing pleasure, savoring each twitch and spasm of her swollen pussy.
 Her flushed chest heaved up and down and her legs pumped wildly in the air as her climax surged, ripping through every inch of her.
 At last, her frenzied bucking began to slow, her legs and her back relaxed, and Trisha's earsplitting shrieks died down once more to soft moans.
 Gently, she rocked her body against the dildo, relishing every tender thrust, feeling her thrilled, exhausted pussy slide against the slick plastic.
 She continued like this for a moment, gently swaying, still fucking herself.
 Finally, she let her legs droop, her muscles easing up as she sagged against the bench.

  "Wow…" Trisha let the soaked dildo drop onto the floor as she brought her dripping hands to her mouth.
 She paused to savor the smell of her excitement, then lightly, like a dazed animal, she licked each of her fingers clean.
 It was a move she had never done before, and she didn't know what made her do it this time, but the taste of her own juice and cum was wonderful &ndash; salty and tangy, lightly prickling her tongue as she licked.
 Trisha sat up and ran a hand through her tousled hair.
 She grinned at her face, flushed and red, in the mirror.
 Ha ha…Well, I guess now I know what a dildo is like!
-Report_Story #2